 But many Christians are not content to merely hope that individuals inclined to get an abortion come to Christ and so change their minds.
 While that might represent the deepest kind of change, it does nothing to dismantle a system that promotes injustice against the unborn.
 Chances are, you want to preach the Gospel to individuals and work to reform the system.
 And that’s really the point: one approach does not contradict the other.
 We can and should be concerned about systemic justice as well as individual conversion.

 It’s true that legislation cannot change hearts.
 That’s not its intent.
-Rather, its intent is to provide protection and order in society against abuses by those whose hearts are not yet changed.
+Rather, its intent is to provide protections and order in society against abuses by those whose hearts are not yet changed.
 In the words of Paul, “the law is for the lawless” (1 Timothy 1:9).
 The argument to ignore systemic reform because it doesn’t change hearts actually ignores what the Bible says about the law.
 It is because hearts are not changed that they need systemic reform.

 Policy changes cannot deal with the root issues that cause racism in individual hearts.
 That’s why we need to continue to preach the Gospel and specifically show how it deals with the idol of racism.
 But policy can make it less likely that people will act on sinful racist inclinations.
 At the same time, while legislation is not the same as God’s Law, where it aligns with God’s Law it can serve to convict and show the need for repentance.
 Ultimately, the choice to preach the Gospel or work to change systemic racism is a false one.
 Instead, we must preach the Gospel and work to change systemic racism because of the Gospel.